kenchangh/mage/README.md

 Mage
 ====

-####Magically loading times
+####Magical loading times for images

 Presto!
 What Mage does, is that it will load your images as Base64 and then save it into the user's localStorage.
-When the user visits, the image is not loaded from the server but instead from the user's browser!
+When the user visits, the image is not loaded from the server but instead from the browser!
 This saves up the round-trip time by **a lot**.

 Usage
 -----